"Save time and energy with water-based pipe paint"

 The most important function of paint is to protect the metal from rusting.
-The second function is to reflect light, and with white paint, you can increase light reflection by as much as 20-50%, some estimates say.
+The second function is to reflect light, and with white paint you can increase light reflection by as much as 20-50%, some estimates say.
 The third function is to improve heat transfer, which a paint film can increase by about 10%.
 In theory, this allows you to reduce the pipe temperature as the crop temperature is reached more quickly.
 But how often do the pipes need to be maintained?
 That differs depending on the crop and the grower.
-The more the pipe is affected by humidity, residues, or wear and tear from pipe rail trolleys, mobile benches, or monorail trolleys, the more quickly the paint will wear.
+The more the pipe is affected by humidity, residues or wear and tear from pipe rail trolleys, mobile benches or monorail trolleys, the more quickly the paint will wear.
 Rust formation should be avoided at all costs.

 Preventing crop damage

-If you decide to maintain your heating pipes this year, Lumiforte recommends using its water-based PipePaint.
-This product has various advantages over solvent-based paint.
+If you decide to maintain your heating pipes this year, Mardenkro recommends using its water-based PipePaint.
+This product has various advantages over a solvent-based paint.
 Firstly, it doesn’t give off harmful vapors.
 Solvent-based paint can sometimes cause leaf scorch, particularly in young, delicate crops.
-If you grow pot plants or cut flowers all year round, water-based paint is recommended in order to avoid crop damage.
-If you grow vegetables, water-based paint can be applied in the quiet weeks before crop changeover.
+If you grow pot plants or cut flowers all year round, a water-based paint is recommended in order to avoid crop damage.
+If you grow vegetables, a water-based paint can be applied in the quiet weeks before crop changeover.
 This not only saves precious time but energy as well.
 To dry solvent-based paints, the heating pipes have to be heated up to around 80°C for 24 hours with the windows wide open.
 That costs time and money.
-But there’s no need for that with PipePaint: a hand-hot pipe (30-35°C) during application and afterward is all you need to allow the moisture to evaporate within a day.
+But there’s no need for that with PipePaint: a hand-hot pipe (30-35°C) during application and afterwards is all you need to allow the moisture to evaporate within a day.

 No primer needed